Certified Phlebotomy Training (MLA 7001)

 - Complete your training at a fraction of the cost as compared to a private school.

-- Start now!
-New classes begin in the fall and spring semester.
+- New classes begin in the spring and fall semesters.

 Careers as a Certified Phlebotomist